by Zach Miller

 Quick Summary

-This summer, the the Minnesota Library Association's Academic and Research Libraries Division (ARLD) awarded Kayleen Jones (University of Minnesota Duluth) the 2024 Minnesota Academic Innovators Award for her work in creating the Antiracist Literary Advisory Board (A-LAB) with UMD Education faculty Suki Mozenter, Ariri Onchwari, and Insoon Han.
+Jones partnered with UMD Education faculty Suki Mozenter, Ariri Onchwari, and Insoon Han to make UMD's Antiracist Literary Advisory Board (A-LAB) a reality.
 As a result of the project, UMD's Children's Literature Collection more accurately reflects the wide array of voices and perspectives found in the UMD community.
-Jones partnered with UMD Education faculty to recruit students for A-LAB.
+Jones' faculty partners recruited students for A-LAB.
 The group then went on to critically review 308 books in the Children's Literature Collection.
 The process allowed the students to identify and remove outdated or problematic titles and to add 53 higher-quality books.

 The project's impacts extend beyond the collection itself.
 By actively involving students in collection management, Jones fostered a sense of ownership and trust.
 "This was a chance to really connect with students," she reflects.
 "To become somebody the students can trust and come to with questions."
 BIPOC students, in particular, played a crucial role in identifying the need for children's books that go beyond simple biography or stories that focus on oppression.
 A-LAB empowered them to suggest titles that reflect their own experiences and provide positive representations for young readers.